Canada Border Services Agency: History

-The auditor general identified the issues in having the responsibility of border security be divided, such as the inability for individual agencies to share certain security information, as well as ineffective inter-agency communication.
-Thus, in 2003, the border enforcement functions taken on by the separate agencies would consolidate into a singular organization, titled the Canada Border Services Agency.
+The auditor general identified the issues in having the responsibility of border security be divided, such as the inability of individual agencies to share certain security information, as well as ineffective inter-agency communication.
+Thus, in 2003, the border enforcement functions taken on by the separate agencies would consolidate into a singular organization, titled the Canada Border Services Agency, with Alain Jolicoeur appointed as its inaugural president.
 Originally, under CCRA, Canada Customs was joined with the country's revenue service, though the agency would primarily give its focus to tax collection.
 With the establishment of Border Services, CCRA's taxation responsibilities would break off into the Canada Revenue Agency, while its customs function would be absorbed entirely by the CBSA.

 The agency has since undergone significant changes to its overall structure, as well as to its range of duties and institutional priorities.

 Arming officers

 During its initial years, CBSA officers, just as their CCRA predecessors, were not equipped with firearms.
-This would be the case until 2006, when the Government of Canada would approve of the CBSA Arming Initiative, a 10-year strategy to arm and train Border Services Officers (BSOs).
+This would be the case until 2006, when the Government of Canada would approve the CBSA Arming Initiative, a 10-year strategy to arm and train Border Services Officers (BSOs).